 Don’t just take my word for it.
 Here are some research studies to prove the case!

-1. The Exercise and Sport Nutrition Laboratory, Texas A&M University conducted a study using 36 overweight and sedentary women to examine the efficacy of an exercise and diet cycling program approach on weight loss, fat loss, and resting energy expenditure.
+1. The Exercise and Sports Nutrition Laboratory, Texas A&M University conducted a study using 36 overweight and sedentary women to examine the efficacy of an exercise and diet cycling program approach on weight loss, fat loss and resting energy expenditure.
 The study concluded that:

 2. Another study published by the International Journal of Preventive Medicine compared calorie cycling with classic calorie restriction on weight loss in overweight and obese subjects.

-- The decrease in plasma glucose, total cholesterol, and triacylglycerol were greater among subjects on the calorie cycling diet.
+The decrease in plasma glucose, total cholesterol, and triacylglycerol was greater among subjects on the calorie cycling diet.

 The Summary: Calorie recycling is a great way to create a calorie deficit and lose fat without having to sacrifice your muscles.
 You switch between small deficits to larger deficits on some days (rest days between workout) and eat maintenance level calories on certain days (workout days).